braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/react_sdk_setup.md

 ## Prerequisites and compatibility
 Braze React Native SDK v1.38.0+:
-* Requires at least React Native v0.64+
-* Supports the latest React Native version
+* Supports React Native v0.64+
-* Is not compatible with the React Native New Architecture that debuted in v0.69.0
+* Is not compatible with apps that have opted-in to the Experimental React Native New Architecture.

 ## Step 1: Integrate the Braze library